 Stationary Bike Exercise and Arthritis

-Is stationary bike exercise right for arthritis?
+Is the stationary bike the right type of exercise for arthritis?
+In my opinion, yes.
 Since I have arthritis, I know the importance of exercise.
-My usual routine is exercising on the treadmill, or walking outside when the weather is nice for twenty or thirty minutes.
+My usual routine was exercising on the treadmill, or walking outside when the weather was good, for twenty or thirty minutes.
 However, when I began to have heel pain, which the doctor labeled “plantar fasciitis”, I needed to find a different exercise to keep my joints flexible, as well as, to reduce the daily pain.
 And thus, my search lead me to the possibility of using stationary biking as an alternative until my heel pain was more under control.
+However, I soon found that the stationary bike was not only a great alternative exercise for my heel but also for my arthritis.

 Benefits of a Stationary Bike